pendragons-code/LISBDIE/README.md

    # Disclaimer
    This tool is indeed something I created after being bored since my life suddenly became a multi-headed dick hydra that is about to rip my flesh and bones apart.
 That said, I do not encourage that you create chaos of any form of harm in your social circle.
+Also if you are curious why the code is so badly written and why it kinda looks like ramen, that's because I was a coffeeshop near school when I made this and uploaded it here.
+I was not using an IDE natively on my phone, rather I was using a txt file and then converting it to a python file to make this thing.
+So yes, it works, but not optimized yet, when I finally have some free time, I may consider optimizing this tool.
+Do tell me if there are any errors and if you would like me to correct such issues right away if you can.
+Have a nice day! :P